MAECProject/maec5-docs/source/index.html.md

 Considering the example to the right, the following selectors are valid:

-* `description` selects the description property ("The (1) TLS...").
+* `description` selects the **description** property ("The (1) TLS...").
-* `external_references.[0].source_name` selects the source_name property of the first value of the external_references list ("cve").
+* `external_references.[0].source_name` selects the **source_name** property of the first value of the **external_references** list ("cve").
-* `labels.[0]` selects the first item contained within the labels list ("heartbleed").
+* `labels.[0]` selects the first item contained within the **labels** list ("heartbleed").
-* `labels` selects the list contained in the labels property.
+* `labels` selects the list contained in the **labels** property.
 Due to the recursive nature of the selector, that includes all items in the list (["heartbleed", "has-logo"]).
-* `external_references` selects the list contained in the external_references property.
+* `external_references` selects the list contained in the **external_references** property.
 Due to the recursive nature of the selector, that includes all list items and all properties of those list items.

 On the other hand, still looking at the same example, the following selectors are not valid:

 * `pattern` and `external_references.[3]` are invalid selectors because they refer to content not present in that object.
-* `description.[0]` is an invalid selector because the description property is a string and not a list.
+* `description.[0]` is an invalid selector because the **description** property is a string and not a list.
-* `labels.name` is an invalid selector because labels property is a list and not an object.
+* `labels.name` is an invalid selector because **labels** property is a list and not an object.

-This syntax is inspired by JSONPath [Goessner 2007] and is in fact a strict subset of allowable JSONPath expressions (with the exception that the '$' to indicate the root is implicit).
+This syntax is inspired by JSONPath and is in fact a strict subset of allowable JSONPath expressions (with the exception that the '$' to indicate the root is implicit).
 Care should be taken when passing selectors to JSONPath evaluators to ensure that the root of the query is the individual STIX Object.
 It is expected, however, that selectors can be easily evaluated in programming languages that implement list and key/value mapping types (dictionaries, hashmaps, etc.) without resorting to an external library.

 > Marks the description and labels properties with the single marking definition referenced in the list.